Marine Elastin Gummies: Where Formulation Meets Reality

 Addition Method Is Everything

-One of the fastest ways to create defects is treating marine elastin like a plug-and-play powder.
+One of the fastest ways to ruin a batch is treating marine elastin like a plug-and-play powder.
 In gummies, how you add an ingredient often matters more than how much you add.
 Poor wetting leads to fisheyes and grit.
 Aggressive mixing introduces foam.
 And holding the ingredient hot for too long can stress the system.

 Process controls that usually separate "works in the lab" from "works at scale"

-In well-run gummy operations, the manufacturing record captures the “active exposure window” clearly-because that’s often where consistency is won or lost.
+In well-run gummy operations, the manufacturing record captures the "active exposure window" clearly—because that's often where consistency gets won or lost.

 Sensory Control Is a QC Topic, Not Just a Flavor Topic